 The programme is subject to adjustment and development to meet client needs.

 Learning Resources.
-Throughout each module there will foundational information rooted in silvicultural science, linked to application and practice.
+Throughout each module there will be foundational information rooted in silvicultural science, linked to application and practice.
 The necessary resources will be made available to participants through workbooks and a detailed indexed bibliography.
-All scientific papers and materials used in the teaching will be made available.
+Scientific papers and materials used in the teaching will be made available to participants through an online archive/cloud storage.

 Lead Trainer/Lecturer.
-All five modules are designed and delivered by Professor Edward Wilson MSIF FRSB, Silviculturist.
+The lead organiser for the SFR Programme is Professor Edward (Ted) Wilson MSIF FRSB, Silviculturist.
 Ted brings over 30 years of experience in training, teaching, research and knowledge mobilisation to these modules, which are designed to meet the needs of modern forestry professionals.
+Ted will be supported throughout by a team of colleagues who bring expertise in their specific topics and technical aspects of silviculture.
+Therefore, each course will include a team of lecturers/trainers who bring knowledge, experience and a range of perspectives.

 Pricing.
-Fees include all lectures, activitires, learning materials and resources.
+Fees include all lectures, activities, learning materials and resources.
 Full details are outlined through the Forestry and Arboriculture Training Fund website (below).
-Participatns are responsible for their own travel, food or accommodation costs.
+Participants are responsible for their own travel, food or accommodation costs.

 Logistics.
 Participants are required to find their own accommodation and meals.
 The Penrith modules will be delivered partly indoors and partly in the field.
 Classroom sessions will take place in or near Penrith.
 A minivan will be hired for transport of the whole group for field exercises.
 Provision will be made for participants wishing to use public transport to attend courses.